 Khaled Desouki/AFP/Getty Images

-"Everyone who wears shoes walks wrong," says Adam Sternbergh, who wrote about shoes and human feet for New York magazine.
+"Everyone who wears shoes walks wrong," says Adam Sternbergh, who wrote about shoes and human feet for

 It took 4 million years of evolution to perfect the foot, and humans have been wrecking that perfection with every step since they first donned shoes, New York magazine's Adam Sternbergh says.